mfbz/rift-js/docs/specs.md

 ## URI Detection

-Harpoon detects `rift://` URIs in text content:
+The wallet detects `rift://` URIs in text content:

 - Any text node containing a `rift://` URI pattern is detected
 - This detection approach enables Rift URIs to work in tweets, posts, and messages